A bowl filled with hearty homemade beef and lentil chili.

 Beef and Lentil Chili

 Disclaimer: Muir Glen Organics sent me a selection of their Muir Glen Reserve Harvest tomatoes.
-I was neither asked to create or compensated for this post/recipe.
-However, I do love cooking with Muir Glen Organics, and found the reserve tomatoes to be exceptional in this chili.
+I was neither asked to create nor compensated for this post/recipe.
+However, I love cooking with Muir Glen Organics and found the reserve tomatoes exceptional in this chili.
 All opinions are, as always, my own.

-But once the mercury drops, I find myself craving heat — and for me, that means hot and spicy foods, warm comfort by the spoonful.
+Once the mercury drops, I find myself craving heat.
+For me, that means hot and spicy foods – warm comfort by the spoonful.
 It was in the Windy City that I fell in love with chili, and since then I have loved playing around with variations on a good classic chili.

 A round cast iron pan with slices of cornbread.

 Disclaimer: Muir Glen Organics sent me a selection of their Muir Glen Reserve Harvest tomatoes.
-I was neither asked to create or compensated for this post/recipe.
-However, I do love cooking with Muir Glen Organics, and found the reserve tomatoes to be exceptional in this chili.
+I was neither asked to create nor compensated for this post/recipe.
+However, I love cooking with Muir Glen Organics and found the reserve tomatoes exceptional in this beef and lentil chili.
 All opinions are, as always, my own.

 More Comforting Soups and Stews